1902. ependuomai

 Phonetic Spelling: (ep-en-doo'-om-ahee)

-Definition: to have on over
+Definition: To be clothed upon, to put on over

-Usage: I have on over (as a garment); mid: I put on myself in addition.
+Meaning: I have on over (as a garment); mid: I put on myself in addition.

 HELPS Word-studies